zhetenov/diploma-project/documentation/README.md

 ### Functional requirements

-1. Registration/Authorization
+1. Registration/Authorization - standard registration/authorization issues
-2. CRM targeting
+2. CRM targeting - segmentation, representation, support on further work with customers clients.
     1. *RFM analyze*
     2. *Mailing*
-3. Statistics of all data
+3. Statistics of all data - this is overall statistics based on uploaded data.
-4. Data storing
+4. Data storing - storing information about our customer and security of these data.
-5. Tools of data analytics
+5. Tools of data analytics - as any other data analytical instrument we must support our user withuser friendly interface full of most useful instruments to work with presented data.
-6. Download result
+6. Download result - as a result  of our service customer will receive analyzed and segmented data about his clients.
+Who is most loyal, possibility of further purchased and historical data that his clients made with our customer.

 ### Non-functional requirements

 1. UX/UI Design
 2. Data security
 3. Stability
 4. Efficiency